takuti/takuti.me/_content/en/note/web3.md

 title: Security, Privacy, and Ethics in the Web 3.0 Era
 images: [/images/web3/web-x.png]
 lastmod: '2022-05-15'
-keywords: [web, blockchain, literacy, level, technology, supported, internet, security, privacy, individuals]
+keywords: [web, blockchain, literacy, technology, level, supported, internet, security, privacy, complexity]
 recommendations: [/note/coursera-blockchain-specialization/, /note/bitcoin-and-cryptocurrency/,
-  /note/internet-for-the-people/]
+  /note/iotswc-2019/]
 ---

 [Web 3.0](https://en.wikipedia.org/wiki/Web3), which commonly refers to the technological trends around blockchain and NFTs, is not a substitute for today's Web 2.0 technology (yet).
 But the trend clearly changes what "literacy" means on the internet, and the new wave requires individuals to have a different mindset.